googledatastudio/experimental-visualizations/README.md

 Demonstrates:
 1. How to build a community visualization
-2. How to interact with data
+2. How to interact with rows of data passed from Data Studio
-3. The basics of using style
+3. The basics of exposing visualization style parameters through Data Studio's UI

 # sankey
 Working sample code from the [sankey showcase report](https://datastudio.google.com/c/reporting/1hdqhp5dK31BcFInZzmaQOEQdVB54D4gz/page/j9DU)

 1. How to use external viz libraries (d3.js)
-2. Using different style elements
+2. Exposing more advanced visualization style parameters through Data Studio's UI

 # using-react

 1. Using ds-component through npm
-2. Using react with community visualization
+2. Using react with Data Studio community visualization